cwiechmann/imagine-api-demo/README.md

 ## Preparation:
 1. Check-Out/Clone this project
-2. Create a folder: apimanager-swagger-promote
+2. Create a folder: apim-cli
-3. Download & extract Swagger-Promote (https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote) into folder apimanager-swagger-promote
+3. Download & extract the APIM-CLI (https://github.com/Axway-API-Management-Plus/apim-cli) into folder apim-cli
 4. Create a new Public Stoplight-Project
 5. Load the initial API-Swagger-File into Stoplight project: 1-imagine-weather-api-1st-version.json